Permissions

 // Hook on class Company beforeCreate

-const setAclOnCompany = async (hookObject: HookObject<any>) => {
+const setAclOnCompany = async (hookObject: HookObject<any, any>) => {

 hookObject.upsertNewData("acl", {